DeqingQu/Quantop/README.md

 # Quantop
-Problem: How to predict the hedge ratio for a stock in a medium term (longer than one month and shorter than one year)?
+Problem: How to predict the hedge ratio for a stock in a medium time period (longer than one month and shorter than one year)?

 Solution:
 The Quantop will apply multiple Machine Learning and statistical models (including linear regression, RNN with LSTM cells and ARIMA) to predict the optimal hedge ratio of a stock based on both the share prices data and the financial statistics.
 The Quantop will also introduce RESTful APIs for automated trades.